 Sandvik AB has its head office in Stockholm and is the Parent Company of the Sandvik Group, with subsidiaries in about 70 countries.
-The Group has about 40,000 employees and revenues in more than 160 countries.
-Sandvik AB is a public company with its shares listed on Nasdaq Stockholm (the "Stockholm Stock Exchange").
+The Group has about 37,000 employees and revenues in more than 160 countries.
+Sandvik AB is a public company with its shares listed on Nasdaq Stockholm.

-Corporate governance within Sandvik is based on external rules such as the Swedish Companies Act, the Stockholm Stock Exchange's Rule Book for Issuers, the Swedish Code of Corporate Governance (the "Code") and other relevant laws and regulations.
+Corporate governance within Sandvik is based on external rules such as the Swedish Companies Act, the Nordic Main Market Rulebook for Issuers, the Swedish Code of Corporate Governance (the "Code") and other relevant laws and regulations.
 The Code is available at corporategovernanceboard.se.
-In 2019 Sandvik applied the Code without deviating from any of its regulations.
+In 2020, Sandvik applied the Code without deviating from any of its regulations.